BradleyCodeU/bradleycodeu.github.io/_gdad/css/mazeGame.md

 - Get a purple "pick random 0 to 10" block and put it inside the y value of "set position to".
 This time change the second number to 120 (the height of the screen)
 - Drag a blue "on overlaps" block into the workspace.
 Change the second sprite kind to Enemy.
 - Inside the "on overlaps" block, place a blue "destroy sprite" block.
 Drage the otherSprite variable from the "on overlaps" block and place it inside the "destroy sprite"

+## Adding Projectiles (like fireballs or arrows)

+- From the Controller menu, get "on A button pressed"
+- Inside the "on A button pressed" block, place a red "set projectile from mySprite with vx vy" from the blue Sprite menu.

 ## Projectile Effects